 PART 5.
-EXTRAORDINARY CRITICAL PURCHASING PROCEDURES Sec.
+EXTRAORDINARY CRITICAL PURCHASING PROCEDURES

+Sec.
 126.501.
 Legislative intent.

-7 It is the intent of the Council in enacting this Part to 8 provide procedures whereby supplies, normally purchased by the City 9 upon competitive bidding, are unobtainable by the formal purchasing 10 procedures of this Chapter because of certain specified conditions, hereinafter set forth.
-It is the intent of the Council that the 11 12 provisions of this Part shall be invoked only after every other avenue of procurement under the Ordinance Code and state law has 13 been explored and found inadequate and the Director shall give due 14 15 regard to this intent when recommending the use of the critical contained herein.
-16 purchasing provisions Because \circ f the 17 extraordinary nature of this part, the emergency purchasing procedures outlined in Section 126.207 are not superseded hereby 18 and they shall be used in every instance requiring emergency 19 20 procurement except when all the conditions outlined in Section 21 126.502 exist.
+It is the intent of the City Council in enacting this Part to provide procedures whereby supplies, normally purchased by the City upon competitive bidding, are unobtainable by the formal purchasing procedures of this Chapter because of certain specified conditions, hereinafter set forth.
+It is the intent of the City Council that the provisions of this Part shall be invoked only after every other avenue of procurement under the Ordinance Code and state law has been explored and found inadequate and the Chief shall give due regard to this intent when recommending the use of the critical purchasing provisions contained herein.
+Because of the extraordinary nature of this part, the emergency purchasing procedures outlined in Section 126.207 are not superseded hereby and they shall be used in every instance requiring emergency procurement except when all the conditions outlined in Section 126.502 exist.